 All reports will include basic information such as name, address, height, weight, race, age, and gender.

-The most common reasons for a background check in AL are when hiring employees for government jobs, childcare or elderly care facilities.
+The most common reasons for an Alaska background check are when hiring employees for government jobs, childcare or elderly care facilities.
 Other purposes are for licensing, certification, insurance, real estate, nursing, bus driving permits, financing, and gun permits.

 Marriages and Divorces